 If someone in your household has pubic lice, things like clothing, towels and bedding should be washed on a hot wash at a minimum temperature of 60 degrees before being used by others.

 Apparently shaving the intimate area and the armpit hair makes it difficult for the parasites to nest there.
 But shaving does not provide reliable protection.

 How are pubic lice diagnosed?

 They are diagnosed by the doctor finding the lice and eggs (nits) on the hair shaft.
-This can be done with the naked eye, but it is easier with a magnifying glass or microscope, because the lice are only around one millimeter in size and do not move a lot.
+This can be done with the naked eye, but it is easier with a magnifying glass or microscope, as the lice are only about one or two millimeters in size.

 If pubic lice are suspected, the eyelashes, eyebrows and any other hirsute areas of the body should be examined for the parasites, too.

 How can one get rid of pubic lice?